 Traveling alone?
 Going solo on a trip of a lifetime?
 I know how challenging it could be, but it doesn’t have to be difficult.
 Here’s the thing: you don’t have to end up alone throughout your journey–if you don’t want to.

 TRAVELING ALONE DOESN’T MAKE YOU A LONELY TRAVELER.

-It was a hot, cloudy and humid afternoon in the mid of 2012.
+It was a hot, cloudy, and humid afternoon in the mid of 2012.
 At around 1 pm, the beach of El Nido in the Philippines was deserted.
-The colourful boats were floating sleepily, swayed by the occasional waves.
+The colorful boats were floating sleepily, swayed by the occasional waves.

 Most tourists were out for island-hopping; or hiding from the scorching sun in one of the many bars and restaurants around town.
 There was really nothing much to do at this hour.
 Electricity was cut off from 6 am to 2 pm, forcing everyone to get out of their stuffy rooms.

 “Don’t you feel lonely traveling alone?” asked Lani, a Filipino mother of two who sat beside me by the beach.

 This was the next question she asked—right after she learned that I was in El Nido by myself.